getsentry/integration-platform-example/README.md

 3. Specify a Webhook and Redirect URL with your ngrok forwarding address.
 Using the above example, with the python backend, it may look like this:
     - Webhook URL: `https://def456.ngrok.io/api/sentry/webhook/`
     - Redirect URL: `https://abc123.ngrok.io/sentry/setup/`
 > Note: On the free plan for ngrok, if your service restarts, [you will be issued a new forwarding address](https://ngrok.com/docs#getting-started-stable).
-If this happens, be sure to update these URLs in Sentry to keep your app functional while developing/testing.
+If this happens, be sure to update these URLs in Sentry to keep your app functional while developing or testing.
 4. Ensure 'Verify Installation' is checked.
 5. Enable 'Issue & Event - Read' permissions.
 6. Enable 'issue' webhooks (for created, resolved, assigned, and ignored actions).